jag0087/effective-dawn/README.md

 **Introduction**
 The National Institute of Standards and Technology (NIST) provides a series of frameworks and publications that form the foundation for information security governance within both public and private sector organizations.
 Among these, NIST SP 800-53 Rev. 5 outlines a comprehensive catalog of security and privacy controls used to protect information systems.
 The objective of this project is to design and deploy a controlled virtual environment that allows for the practical implementation and documentation of selected NIST SP 800-53 controls.
-This laboratory will replicate common enterprise infrastructure components—such as a domain controller, client systems, servers, and logging mechanisms—while maintaining manageability on a single workstation.
+This laboratory will replicate common enterprise infrastructure components.
+Components such as a domain controller, client systems, servers, and logging mechanisms, while maintaining manageability on a single workstation.

 By the end of this project, the environment will enable the user to:
 Understand the intent and application of NIST SP 800-53 controls.